rnason/ActionsTest/README.md

 <br>

 This variable should contain a map of tags that will be assigned to the KMS CMK upon creation.
 Any tags contained within the `kms_tags` map variable will be passed to the module and automatically merged with a few tags that are also automatically created when the module is executed.
 The automatically generated tags are as follows:

-* __Name__ - This tag is assigned the value from the `kms_key_alias_name` required variable that is passed during module execution * __Created_By__ - This tag is assigned the value of the aws user that was used to execute the Terraform module to create the KMS CMK.
+* __Name__ - This tag is assigned the value from the `kms_key_alias_name` required variable that is passed during module execution.
+* __Created_By__ - This tag is assigned the value of the aws user that was used to execute the Terraform module to create the KMS CMK.
 It uses the Terraform `aws_caller_identity {}` data source provider to obtain the User_Id value.
-This tag will be ignored for any future executions of the module, ensuring that its value will not be changed after it's initial creation. * __Creator_ARN__ - This tag is assigned the ARN value of the aws user that was used to execute the Terraform module to create the KMS CMK.
+This tag will be ignored for any future executions of the module, ensuring that its value will not be changed after it's initial creation.
+* __Creator_ARN__ - This tag is assigned the ARN value of the aws user that was used to execute the Terraform module to create the KMS CMK.
 It uses the Terraform `aws_caller_identity {}` data source provider to obtain the User_ARN value.
-This tag will be ignored for any future executions of the module, ensuring that its value will not be changed after it's initial creation. * __Creation_Date__ - This tag is assigned a value that is obtained by the Terraform `timestamp()` function.
-This tag will be ignored for any future executions of the module, ensuring that its value will not be changed after it's initial creation. * __Updated_On__ - This tag is assigned a value that is obtained by the Terraform `timestamp()` function.
+This tag will be ignored for any future executions of the module, ensuring that its value will not be changed after it's initial creation.
+* __Creation_Date__ - This tag is assigned a value that is obtained by the Terraform `timestamp()` function.
+This tag will be ignored for any future executions of the module, ensuring that its value will not be changed after it's initial creation.
+* __Updated_On__ - This tag is assigned a value that is obtained by the Terraform `timestamp()` function.
 This tag will be updated on each future execution of the module to ensure that it's value displays the last `terraform apply` date.

 <br><br>

 > :spiral_notepad: &nbsp;[__Note:__](Note) <br> The key administrator policy statement determines what users/roles have administrative rights on the provisioned KMS key.
 Key administrators can modify the key and the key policy, but they are not granted usage of the key, or the ability to manage grants for the key.
 If a key administrator requires usage permissions, then they would also need to be added to the key usage policy statement.

 <br><br>